 BIOSCI 107 Molecular and Cellular Biology4.0

-BIOSCI 230 Introduction to Biotechnology 5.0
+BIOSCI 230 Introduction to Biotechnology5.0

 BIOSCI 231 Advanced Topics in

-Biotechnology
+Biotechnology 5.0

-CHEM 201 General Chemistry I6.0
+CHEM 201 General Chemistry I

 MATH 140 Introductory Statistics

+110001111 Horidod Electives

-BIOSCI 221 Introduction to Microbiology5.0
+BIOSCI 221 Introduction to Microbiology 5.0

 CHEM 202 General Chemistry II5.0

+ENGL 091 Introduction to College Reading

+and Writing3.0

+OR

+ENGL 094 Introduction to Technical Reading

-ENGL 090 Writing Skills
+and Writing

-The Business department offers a comprehensive program for transfer and non-transfer students.
+The business department offers a comprehensive program for transfer and non-transfer students.
 The first two years of coursework in preparation for a four-year degree in Accounting and/or Business Administration may be completed, or students may earn associate degrees and/or certificates while exploring areas of personal interest or job enrichment.
 The department offers a variety of courses in Accounting, Bookkeeping, Business Administration, International Business, Business Mathematics, Management, Finance, Investing, Marketing, Salesmanship, Electronic Commerce, Advertising, Ethics, Law, Conflict Resolution and Managing Diversity in the Workplace.
 Associate degrees and certificates are designed to allow students to specialize in a particular area, and are especially useful for persons seeking a first job, or looking to advance in a current career.

-Associate in Science Degree and Certificate of Achievement: Business - Accounting Technician
+Associate in Science Degree and Certificate of Achievement: Accounting Technician

-BUS 100 BUS 101 Introduction to Business
+BUS 100 Introduction to Business

+BUS 101 Bookkeeping & Accounting5.0

-BUS 144 BUS 206 Business Mathematics
+BUS 144 Business Mathematics 5.0

+BUS 206 Computerized Income Tax

 Accounting

+OR

 BUS 211 Business Law

 CIT 115 Business English3.0

-CIT 145 Quickbooks
+CIT 145 QuickBooks3.0

 Associate in Science Degree and Certificate of Achievement: Business - Accounting (Transfer)

 Units required for Major: 22 - 23

-BUS 201 Principles of Accounting I 5.0 BUS 202 Principles of Accounting II5.0
+Accounting I5.0 Principles of Accounting II5.0